ShadowHackrs/Auto-Gmail-Creator/README.md

 ### License

 This project is licensed under the MIT License.
-For more information, check the `[LICENSE](https://www.shadowhackr.com/)` file.
+For more information, https://www.shadowhackr.com/2024/10/gmail-auto-gmail-creator.html

 ---
 ## Contact Me